plishu/Fiji/Packages/README.md

 ## Change Log
 All notable changes to this project will be documented in this file.

-## Change Log
-All notable changes to this project will be documented in this file.

 ## [1.3.1] - 2016-08-05
 ### Added
 - In pre-process: Added warning to user if camera settings are different than those in Flat-Fields